profound-labs/recollections-of-ajahn-chah/manuscript/markdown/luang-por-chah-memorial-week.md

 helpful as we will be spending a week living together in such large numbers.
 Meditation, too, is taught in brief.

-\`Breathe in and out.
+‘Breathe in and out.
 See that it’s just nature doing its job, breath coming in and going out.
 When we understand that our awareness of this is an aspect of our mind, we see that even this is a *saṅkhata dhamma* (a conditioned phenomenon).
 There is no self in there.
 The mind